Transitive Lie algebroids and \textbf{Q}-manifolds: Preliminaries

 Moreover, if $\bm\colon G\times G\to G$ is the group operation of $G$ then the tangent space $TG$ is a \Q-group with its group operation $T\bm\colon TG\times TG\to TG$.
 The mapping (to be called the \emph{right trivialization} of $TG$)

 is an isomorphism of \Q-groups, where

-is the right-invariant Maurer-Cartan form and is the tangent bundle of~$G$.
-For the inverse of the right trivialization we use the following notation which is intended to suggest right translations with elements of~$G$:
+is the right-invariant Maurer-Cartan form and is the tangent bundle projection of~$G$.
+For the inverse of the right trivialization we use the following notation which is intended to suggest right translations by elements of~$G$:

 It is convenient to define also